pmeeny/CI-MS4-LoveRugby/TESTING.md

 # Testing
 The testing approach(described in detail in this testing readme) is as follows:
-1. Manual testing using emulators and real devices
-2. Automated testing using the Django unit test framework
+2. Automated unit testing using the Django unit test framework
+3. Automated UI testing using the UILIcious framework
+4. Manual testing using emulators and real devices

 ## Unit testing information
-- I wrote a number of unit tests using the Django unit test framework
+- I wrote a number of unit tests(65) using the Django unit test framework
 - I used coverage(coverage.py) for code coverage and to ensure a high code coverage was met on all python files in the project